ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - **Distraction** 12,500 feet MSL.
   The crew must use supplemental oxygen for any period longer than 30 minutes above this altitude and up to and including 14,000' MSL.

+- <span style="color:green"> Who may perform preventive maintenance on an aircraft and approve it for return to service?
+1. Student or Recreational pilot.
+2. Private or Commercial pilot.
+3. None of the above. </span>
+- number 2.
+A person holding at least a private pilot certificate may approve an aircraft for return to service after performing preventive maintenance.

+#### Regulations under FAR 39
+- <span style="color:green"> May a pilot operate an aircraft that is not in compliance with an Airworthiness Directive (AD)? </span>
+- Yes, if allowed by the AD.
+No person may operate a product to which an airworthiness directive applies except in accordance with the requirements of that airworthiness directive.
+Therefore, if the AD states the exception, the pilot may follow it.

+- <span style="color:green"> What should an owner or operator know about Airworthiness Directives (AD's)? </span>
+- They are mandatory.
+  No person may operate a product to which an airworthiness directive applies except in accordance with the requirements of that airworthiness directive.

 #### Regulations under FAR 71
 - <span style="color:green"> The width of a Federal Airway from either side of the centerline is </span>